DWP can pay £4,800 a year for anyone with these 21 health conditions

-DWP can provide up to £4,800 a year for anyone with these 21 health conditions
+DWP can pay up to £4,800 a year for anyone with these 21 health conditions – are you eligible?

 Since September alone there have been 34,962 new claimants for PIP, a state benefit designed to improve living standards for those suffering from long-term physical disabilities or mental health conditions